Runtime for OpenClaw

 Do I need to configure OpenClaw manually inside the environment?+

 Spinup projects all required configuration into the environment automatically.
 You do not need to set up config paths, state directories, or runtime flags by hand.
-The runtime validates configuration before the first agent execution to catch issues early.
+The runtime validates configuration before the first run to catch issues early.

 Related